-But it’s not just negative emotions that make it into her works – it’s “weird, beautiful,” positive ones too.
+But it’s not just negative emotions that make it into her works – it’s “weird, beautiful,” positive ones too, Alina said in reflection.
 Her most recent piece, Distorted Reality, for example was based on a time when she and two girlfriends were walking their dogs outside one day:

 Regardless of good or bad emotions that inspire her work, the “rush of adrenaline” and feeling that Alina experiences while working comes across undeniably, creating visceral connections to her fans.
-From A-List clients like Mohamed Hadid and Paris Goebel, to her forty-two thousand IG followers, Alina’s art speaks volumes, across oceans and continents.
-“I had a collector from New York [who reached out on Instagram], she said she's a nurse and she was on the front lines when COVID just hit off.
-She said that when she was coming home, and she was looking at my oil paintings she felt at ease [because] she was tired [and fearful].
+From A-List clients like Mohammed Hadid and Paris Goebel, to her forty-two thousand IG followers, Alina’s art speaks volumes across oceans and continents.
+“I had a collector from New York [who reached out on Instagram] and she said she's a nurse and she was on the front lines when COVID just hit off.
+She said that when she was coming home and she was looking at my oil paintings she felt at ease [because] she was tired [and fearful].
 The painting is called Overwhelmed and that’s how she felt at that time.”